 What is Ethereum Classic?

+In 2016, one of the Ethereum smart contract applications, called TheDAO, was hacked.
+Following that, the Ethereum community went on to fork the chain, on July 20th of 2016.
+The split was created to return the stolen funds.
 Upon the success of the feat, a major part of the Ethereum community opted to update their software to ensure that the new blockchain retained the name, Ethereum.

 Furthermore, the existence of Ethereum Classic was linked to the immutability of blockchain and Code Being Law philosophy.
 According to the Classic users, the code proposed by the team of developers upon the split was seen as a violation of the immutability law.